albertmercade/password-generator/README.md

  * The special characters to use in the generation of the password.
 There's a default set of characters that will be used if none is provided.

-The application has been developed using JDK 17 and JavaFX 17.
+The application has been developed using JavaFX 17 and FXML (with SceneBuilder).

 ![Application screen recording](https://raw.githubusercontent.com/albertmercade/password-generator/media/screen-recording.gif)

 ## Run

-1. Have JDK 17 installed in your machine.
+1. Have JDK 11 (or newer) installed in your machine.

 2. Clone this repository:
 ```shell